Autonomy and identity are threatened when children lack a strong sense of connection with parents and friends

-Our team will combine and integrate knowledge from different disciplines, including geography, linguistics, family law, pedagogical sciences and computer science.
+Our team combines and integrates knowledge from different disciplines, including geography, linguistics, family law, pedagogical sciences and computer science.
 Combining our expertise will result in new insights which will not only provide scientifically interesting knowledge, but also give direction to legislators, policy makers at state level, municipalities at a local level, schools and the judiciary.